 - Know your own triggers too (so you don’t take things more personally than is really warranted)

-- Ask questions more than make statements (statements make people defensive)
+- Ask questions more than making statements (statements make people defensive)

 - Do talk about your feelings (when you (do this), I feel (this feeling), because (of this)